What is post-traumatic stress disorder?

-- avoidance of places, people or other triggers that remind you of the traumatic event
+- avoiding places, people or other things that remind you of the traumatic event

-- being very watchful for danger or threats and being easily startled.
+- watching out for danger or threats and being easily startled

 What should I do?

-It can be difficult to talk about your thoughts and feelings.
-You may want to write down what you want to say first, or you may want to have someone with you.
+You may want to write down what you want to say first, or you may want to have someone with you when you talk to them.
 The important thing is to let someone know so that the right help can be found as soon as possible.

 Treatment for PTSD

-You should be offered high intensity psychological treatment - trauma focused Cognitive Behavioural Therapy (CBT) or eye movement desensitisation and reprocessing (EDMR), a therapy that uses eye movements to dampen the power of the memories and the emotions linked to them.
-Your doctor will discuss the options with you.
+You may have eye movement desensitisation and reprocessing (EDMR).
+This a therapy that uses eye movements to dampen the power of the memories and the emotions linked to them.

 How can I help myself?

-- Talk to your partner, family or a friend about what happened and how you are feeling.
+- Talk to your partner, family or a friend about what happened and how you are feeling, if you can.